 What do we do?

-▪ Over 100 people have joined one of the twelve Transition Streets projects to learn with neighbours about energy, transport, water, food and recycling.
+▪ Over 120 people have taken part in our Transition Streets projects to learn with neighbours about energy, transport, water, food and recycling.
 One streets project has started a community film project, and another is working on a community food growing area.
+With funding from the District Council and the Co-Op Membership Fund we plan to run another 12 groups in 2014!

-▪ People involved in the Energy Group run the annual ‘Energy Saving Homes’ weekend for people who have made energy efficient changes to their homes to share with St Albans residents.
+▪ People involved in the Energy Group are setting up a Community Energy Project to get community investment into local renewable energy projects: in 2012 and 2013 they ran the ‘Energy Saving Homes’ weekend for people who have made energy efficient changes to their homes to share with St Albans residents.

 ▪ The council’s sustainability strategy notes that the council will work with Transition St Albans to help build sustainability in SADC and the Sustainability Officer is supporting the Food Smiles project